wallies/dockerctx/README.rst

 dockerctx
 =========

 `dockerctx` is a context manager for managing the lifetime of a docker container.
+Essentially a nice wrapper around the docker API.

 The main use case is for setting up scaffolding for running tests, where you want something a little broader than *unit tests*, but less heavily integrated than,